Please read and acknowledge the content of the Before You Apply link on this website before submitting a proposal.

 Rationale: For over two decades, Frank Sanchez’s passion for social justice and democracy served as a bellwether that helped to guide and shape the direction of Needmor’s grant programs.
 Frank’s deep, relational approach to grantmaking is but one aspect of a legacy that will continue to guide our work for years to come.
 Upon his retirement in December 2018, the Board and Donor Family of the Fund established the Frank I. Sanchez Award for Excellence in Community Organizing to honor his many contributions to both Needmor and the field of community organizing.

-Basic Criteria: This award is intended to recognize an exceptional community organization with an established history of considerably improving the lives of low- and moderate-income communities, while also promoting a social justice agenda and enhancing the practice of democracy.
+Basic Criteria: This award is intended to recognize a current or former Needmor grantee as an exceptional community organization with an established history of considerably improving the lives of low- and moderate-income communities, while also promoting a social justice agenda and enhancing the practice of democracy.
 Applicant organizations must be able to demonstrate that they have:

 Significantly increased their membership base consistently over a 3 to 5 year period.